toggledbits/Reactor-docs/docs/Conditions.md

 You may create as many condition groups as you need.
 Groups can be nested--you can create groups within groups.
 This allows very complex logic conditions to be created.
 When writing a logic operation out, such as `( (A OR B OR C) AND (D OR E) AND NOT F )`, the parenthetical expressions are equivalent to condition groups in Reactor, so in structuring your configuration, it may be helpful to write out your logic in this way before launching into the Conditions editor.

+!!! info "Important Concept!"
-> CONCEPT: When logic is written out as in the example above, the expressions in parentheses are equivalent to condition groups in Reactor.
+    When logic is written out as in the example above, the expressions in parentheses are equivalent to condition groups in Reactor.

 Each condition group has an associated *logic operation*, and the state of the group is the result of that operation performed on the results of the conditions within it: